-Kennedy Center Citizen Artist, Alysia Lee has a full circle role as an artist, arts educator, teaching artist, and policymaker.
-This gives her a broad perspective of the arts ecosystem.
-Lee receives national recognition for advancing access, equity, and decolonization with artists, organizations, and communities.
-Her methods center on anti-racism, creativity, and justice.
+Alysia Lee receives national recognition for advancing access, equity, and decolonization with leaders, organizations, and communities.
+Her methods center on youth leadership, anti-racism, creativity, and justice.

-She is the Founder and Artistic Director of Sister Cities Girlchoir (SCG), the El Sistema-inspired, girl empowerment choral academy in Philadelphia, Camden, and Baltimore in its tenth season.
-Lee was selected from an international pool of applicants to the third cohort of the Sistema Fellowship at New England Conservatory in 2011.
+Lee is the Founder and Artistic Director of Sister Cities Girlchoir (SCG), the El Sistema-inspired, girl empowerment choral academy in Philadelphia, Camden, and Baltimore in its 11th season.
+SCG is an award-winning and trendsetting choral education program with performance credits from Carnegie Hall, The Kennedy Center, and numerous school and community stages.

-Additionally, she is a Board member of Chorus America and a National Advisor to ArtsEdSEL.
+Lee is also a Board member of Chorus America and a National Advisor to ArtsEdSEL.